-For Amazon brands, Prime Day 2026 shouldn’t be approached as a last-minute sales push.
-Instead, treat it as a key retail event that impacts your organic ranking, paid ads, pricing against competitors, new customer growth, and keeping customers after the event.
+For Amazon brands, Prime Day 2026 should not be treated as a last-minute sales push.
+With the start date already set for June 23, this is a key retail event that can affect organic ranking, paid ads, pricing against competitors, new customer growth, and customer retention after the event.

 Source: Amazon